Dyson Corrale vs ghd Platinum+: which straighteners are worth spending your money on?

 Dyson Corrale performance:

-The Dyson Corrale heats up fast when you turn it on.
-Just make sure it’s not in flight mode as I lost ten minutes panicking that I’d immediately broken the tool the first go.
-If that happens to you, it’s a case of flipping the little tab on the side of the device – you’re welcome.
+The Dyson Corrale heats up quickly when you first turn it on – just make sure it’s not in flight mode, as I lost 10 minutes panicking that I’d immediately broken the tool the first use.
+If that happens to you, it’s a case of flipping the little tab on the side of the device.
+(You’re welcome.)

-As the battery on the Corrale only lasts for 30 minutes you need to get straightening as soon as it’s hot enough to avoid being left with one frizzy side – especially if you have a lot of hair.
+As the battery on the Corrale only lasts for up to 30 minutes, you need to get straightening as soon as the tool has heated up to avoid being left with one un-styled side – especially if you have a lot of hair.
 I started on the lowest temperature setting but found it was taking around four slow passes per section to persuade my hair into a straighter, smoother finish.
 With the temperature turned up to the max (210°C) this reduced to a couple of passes.
-The transition between temperatures is nice and speedy, and even at the tool’s hottest, the hair didn’t leave the plates feeling super hot to the touch.
-All in all, I’d say it took ever so slightly longer to straighten my hair with the Dyson Corrale compared to the GHD.
+The transition between temperatures is nice and speedy and even on the tool’s hottest setting, hair isn't left feeling super hot to the touch.
+All in all, I’d say it took ever so slightly longer to straighten my hair with the Dyson Corrale compared to the ghd.

 There is a slightly distracting downside to the tool.
-It makes an off-putting clicking sound that suggests your hair might be being shredded as it passes through the plates.
-The good news is that it isn’t, and it’s just the flexing plates clicking as they adjust into place around the hair.
+Contributing beauty editor Lucy Abbersteen agrees that the corraling mechanism makes an offputting clicking sound and yields a slight "snagging" sensation that suggests your hair might be being shredded as it passes through the plates.
+The good news is that it isn’t doing either of those things; this is simply the flexing plates clicking as they adjust into place around the hair.

-Jess before (l) and after (r) straightening with the GHD Platinum+
+Jess before (L) and after (R) straightening her hair with the ghd Platinum+

 (Image credit: Jess Beech)

-The performance of the GHD Platinum+ is hard to fault.
+The performance of the ghd Platinum+ is hard to fault.
 It’s easy to use straight from the box and starts to heat up with a single touch of one button.
 Just wait for the dinging sound and you’re good to go.
-It's narrow enough to get close to the roots, tame fuzzy flyaways along the parting and wispy baby hairs at the hairline - but it's also effective enough to straighten quite a large chunk of hair at once.
-One (relatively speedy) pass through each section leaves the hair smooth, shiny, and very straight if you’re in a rush, but the slower you go, the better the finish.
+It's design is narrow enough to get the tool close to the roots, tame fuzzy flyaways along the parting and wispy baby hairs at the hairline – but it's also effective enough to straighten quite a large chunk of hair at once.
+One (relatively speedy) pass through each section left my hair smooth, shiny and very straight, which is good if you’re in a rush.
+However, the slower you go, the better the finish.

-Of course, compared to the Dyson Corrale, the fact that the GHD Platinum+ only has one setting means it comes up a little short.
-Conversely, hair feels hotter after using the Platinum+ (which is set at 185°C) compared to Dyson’s top temperatures of 210°C. The intensity of the heat is great for wrestling fluffy, just-washed hair into shape but not so necessary for between-wash touch-ups.
-It would be good to have the option to turn it down.
+Of course, compared to the Dyson Corrale, the fact that the ghd Platinum+ only has one setting means it comes up a little short.
+Conversely, hair feels hotter after using the Platinum+ (which is set at 185°C) compared to Dyson’s top temperatures of 210°C. I found the intensity of the heat is great for wrestling fluffy, just-washed hair into shape, but not so necessary for between-wash touch-ups; it would be good to have the option to turn it down.

 Dyson Corrale results:

-The results of the Dyson Corrale are not dissimilar to a smooth blow-dry.
-It definitely helps to iron out waves or curls, but it leaves more volume in the hair than the GHD Platinum+ and the finish isn’t as shiny.
+The results of the Dyson Corrale are not dissimilar to those of a smooth blow dry.
+It definitely helps to iron out waves or curls, but it leaves more volume in the hair than the ghd Platinum+ and the finish isn’t as shiny.
 The fact these irons are a bit too chunky to get very close to the roots has an impact too.
 For this reason, the Corrale would suit someone who normally finds that straighteners can make their hair look too flat and wants to retain a bit of oomph.
 The results aren’t super long-lasting, and hair does spring back a little between washes.

-Dyson Corrale vs GHD Platinum+: The w&h verdict
+Dyson Corrale vs ghd Platinum+: The woman&home verdict

 Dyson Corrale vs GHD Platinum+